UDN

 DotProduct

-DotProduct computes the dot product of two inputs, and is used by many techniques for computing falloff.
-DotProduct requires both two inputs to have the same number of channels.
+The DotProduct expression computes the dot product, or the length of one vector projected onto the other.
+This calculation is used by many techniques for computing falloff.
+DotProduct requires both vector inputs to have the same number of channels.

 DotProductExample.jpg